renaldy84/huawei-fg-test/README.md

 # huawei-fg-test
-a Demonstration of developing  Huawei Function Graph Application using SpringBoot.
+a Demonstration of developing  Huawei Function Graph Application using Java8.